mukul269/mukul269.github.io/README.md

 	embeddedsystems
 	softwareengineering

-# cga.html, cj.html, se.html are pages that will need to be updated daily as the lectures commence.
+# cga.html, cj.html, se.html, es.html(not added), cost.html(not added) are pages that will need to be updated daily as the lectures commence.

 current objectives and issues
 - need to find a way to allow anybody who visits the website to be able to upload 	lecture notes